Stephen Thomas

 Brigi Thomas-Moog

 Her Hatha Yoga classes are strong yet slow paced, focused on alignment and Iyengar inspired.
-She uses an intelligent sequencing which allows the option to go past the physical layer — touching on what else there is to explore.
+She uses intelligent sequencing and offers insight into classic poses (Asana) through the use of props.
+This allows clear alignment and longer holds so the effect of the practice might be felt in other layers of the being.
 She teaches from her heart and shares from her own experience of being on this path of Yoga.

 In the Ayurvedic Consultations she offers clients to look through a holistic lens which intends to target and initiate longlasting changes in spiritual and physical practice.
 Emphasis is given to daily life routine and habits in order to establish new patterns, re-balance and re-align harmony in body, mind and beyond.